vbouchaud/aur/README.md

 # Vianney's Arch Packages

-Package sources for all the PKGBUILD I [maintain](https://aur.archlinux.org/packages/?SeB=m&K=vianney), [co-maintain](https://aur.archlinux.org/packages/?SeB=c&K=vianney), or unofficially host modified versions of on my own package repository for my personnal use, some of them forked from [aur.archlinux.org](https://aur.archlinux.org) at some point.
+Package sources for all the PKGBUILD I [maintain](https://aur.archlinux.org/packages/?SeB=m&K=vianney), [co-maintain](https://aur.archlinux.org/packages/?SeB=c&K=vianney), or unofficially host modified versions of on my own package repository for my personal use, some of them forked from [aur.archlinux.org](https://aur.archlinux.org) at some point.

 ## AVR Package Repository